 Revelation 12:1 — And a great sign appeared in heaven: a woman clothed with the sun, with the moon under her feet, and on her head a crown of twelve stars.Article continues below...

 The woman being clothed by the sun with the moon at her feet makes sense literally when you understand the woman as Virgo the constellation of a woman.
 It's a literal reference to woman (rather than an allegorical one—as Christians usually interpret Revelation).
 Every year somewhere from mid-August through mid-September the sun is mid-body to Virgo and the new crescent moon is at the bottom of Virgo.
 It literally happens in the sky just as Revelation 12 depicts.

 But what about her "crown of twelve stars?"
 According to Clarke there are nine stars from the constellation Leo above.
 The other three stars are supplied by a conjunction in Leo of Venus, Mars, and Mercury, aligned with Regulus.
 And "Scott has looked for this formation in other years and cannot find it"(!).

 Problem #1: Ignoring The Very Next Verse

-There are many problems with this theory we can talk about.
-The very first is one is typical to these theories and another one it has in common with the blood moon and shemitah theories.
-It's ignoring the context.
+There are many problems with this theory we can discuss.
+The very first one is typical to these theories and another one it has in common with the blood moon and shemitah theories of 2015: It's ignoring the context.
 Look at the very next verse tying the Woman sign to a birth: